neo4j-drivers/boltkit/README.md

                         Number of core members in the cluster (default 3) -r READ_REPLICA_COUNT, --read-replicas READ_REPLICA_COUNT
-                        Number of read replicas in the cluster (default 0) -p PASSWORD, --password PASSWORD
+                        Number of read replicas in the cluster (default 0) -i INITIAL_PORT, --initial-port INITIAL_PORT
+                        Initial port number for all used ports on all cluster members.
+Each next port will simply be an increment of the previous one (default 20000) -p PASSWORD, --password PASSWORD
                         initial password of the initial admin user ('neo4j') for all cluster members